John C. Lincoln

-John C. Lincoln (July 17, 1866 – May 24, 1959) was an American inventor, entrepreneur, philanthropist and in 1924, the vice-presidential candidate under the Commonwealth Land Party ticket.
-He held 55 patents on several electrical devices, founded the Lincoln Electric Co., invested in the construction of the Camelback Inn, presided over the Bagdad Mine and funded two hospitals in Phoenix, one which bears his name.
+John Cromwell Lincoln (July 17, 1866 – May 24, 1959) was an American inventor, entrepreneur, philanthropist and in 1924, the vice-presidential candidate under the Commonwealth Land Party ticket.
+He held 55 patents on several electrical devices, founded the Lincoln Electric Co., invested in the construction of the Camelback Inn, presided over the Bagdad Mine and funded two hospitals in Phoenix, one of which bears his name.

 Early years

 John Cromwell Lincoln was born in Painesville, Ohio, to William Edward Lincoln (1831–1920), an abolitionist minister, and Frances Louise Marshall Lincoln (1839–1918), a physician.
 There he received his primary and secondary education.
-In 1888, he graduated from Ohio State University with a degree in electrical engineering and soon after became a construction superintendent.
+In 1888, he graduated from the Ohio State University with a degree in electrical engineering and soon after became a construction superintendent.
 He trained under Charles F. Brush, who invented the arc light and engineered America's first electric street car.
 In 1891, Lincoln patented his first invention, an electric brake for street-railway cars.

 In 1889, Henry George visited Cleveland to speak about his ideals.
 George was an American political economist and journalist whose writing was immensely popular in the 19th century, and sparked several reform movements of the Progressive Era.
 His writings also inspired the economic philosophy known as Georgism, based on the belief that people should own the value they produce themselves, but that the economic value derived from land (including natural resources) should belong equally to all members of society.
 Lincoln was among those in the crowd who attended the political meeting.
 He was impressed with George and read George's book Progress and Poverty three times.
 His enthusiasm was such that he became a member of the Single Tax Georgism movement.